realtime-framework/Messaging/Android with Push Notifications/README.md

 6. Register your application key to use GCM notifications (see your Realtime® Developer Account).

-> NOTE: For simplicity these samples assume you're using a Realtime® Framework developers' application key with the authentication service disabled (every connection will have permission to publish and subscribe to any channel).
-For security guidelines please refer to the [Security Guide](http://messaging-public.realtime.co/documentation/starting-guide/security.html).
+> NOTE: For simplicity these samples assume you're using a Realtime Framework developers' application key with the authentication service disabled (every connection will have permission to publish and subscribe to any channel).
+For security guidelines please refer to the [Security Guide](http://docs.xrtml.org/pubsub/overview/2-1-0/security.htm).
 >
 > **Don't forget to replace `YOUR_APPLICATION_KEY` and `YOUR_APPLICATION_PRIVATE_KEY` with your own application key.
-If you don't already own a free Realtime® Framework application key, [get one now](https://accounts.realtime.co/signup/).**
+If you don't already own a free RealtimeÂ® Framework application key, [get one now](https://app.realtime.co/developers/getlicense).**

 ## Documentation
 The Mobile Push Notifications Starting Guide can be found [here](http://messaging-public.realtime.co/documentation/starting-guide/mobilepush.html)

-The complete Realtime® Cloud Messaging reference documentation is available [here](http://framework.realtime.co/messaging/#documentation)
+The complete Realtime Framework Pub/Sub reference documentation is available [here](http://docs.xrtml.org/pubsub/library/2-1-0/welcome.htm)